distanceworkshops/distanceworkshops.github.io/design-march-2021.md

 ## Overview

 Good survey design is critical for obtaining reliable results in distance sampling surveys and meeting survey objectives.
 This workshop expands on the basic theory provided in our introductory workshops to demonstrate how our latest software can be used to generate optimal survey designs while respecting budgetary and logistical constraints.
-We will demonstrate survey design using our `R` package `dssd`, and investigate design optimisation and the implications of deviations from our design assumptions using our latest simulation package `dsims` (to be released 31/Jan/2021).
+We will demonstrate survey design using our `R` package `dssd`, and investigate design optimisation and the implications of deviations from our design assumptions using our latest simulation package `dsims`.
 We will also demonstrate the use of QGIS to obtain requisite input information.

 We will explore a range of design challenges including, varying effort by strata, optimising design under budgetary constraints and multi-species designs by introducing case studies of both marine and terrestrial surveys.
 Participants will gain further hands-on experience with survey design and simulation in the form of a practical.
 Discussions on the final day will be tailored to participants own survey design challenges.